 Maybe, but it depends on what bones broke and how it has affected your day-to-day life.
 If you broke your leg and cannot walk well, you may qualify.
 However, your broken bones must prevent you from performing any kind of work in order to qualify for benefits.

 The above questions are just some concerns you may have regarding Social Security Disability benefits.
-If you if you have applied for disability benefits and been denied, speak to a disability attorney at the law offices of Phillips Disability for help appealing the decision.
+If you if you have applied for disability benefits and been denied, speak to a Phoneix Social Security disability lawyer at the law offices of Phillips Disability for help appealing the decision.

 Schedule your free consultation by calling 1-800-503-2000 right away.